 New for 2016: The Revised 4th Editions

-We are very excited to offer the revised, digital-only Version 2 of The Discipline of Organizing, published by O’Reilly Media, in two separate editions — the Professional Edition and the Core Concepts Edition that we've published since 2014, we're adding the Informatics Edition — making the book even more effective and engaging as an academic text for courses in Information Organization, Knowledge Management, Digital Collections, Information Architecture, Information Systems Design, and other related fields, or as provocative reading for people who want to be more self-aware and effective about how they organize the resources they deal with in their personal and professional lives.
+We are very excited to offer the revised, digital-only (pdf and epub) third editions of The Discipline of Organizing, published by O’Reilly Media, in two separate editions — the Professional Edition and the Core Concepts Edition that we've published since 2014, we're adding the Informatics Edition — making the book even more effective and engaging as an academic text for courses in Information Organization, Knowledge Management, Digital Collections, Information Architecture, Information Systems Design, and other related fields, or as provocative reading for people who want to be more self-aware and effective about how they organize the resources they deal with in their personal and professional lives.

 To learn more about the new editions, including where to get a copy and how we can help support its use in your classrooms, click here.